Supporting multidisciplinary work and health management within primary care

 • Earlier intervention and prevention

-• Supporting patients to remain in or return to work and improving integration between primary care, wellbeing and vocational services
+• Supporting patients to remain in or return to work

 The Bordesley East PCN pathway demonstrates how physiotherapy-led and multidisciplinary models can support these priorities while delivering practical operational benefits across primary care.